 Are you curious about how psychological and biological factors, such as genetics and biochemistry, play a role in cognitive development?
 Do you want to investigate which factors contribute to the development of disorders such as autism or dyslexia?
 Are you interested in learning how to measure brain processes and use various diagnostic tools?
 Then the master’s specialisation in Developmental Psychology could be right for you.
 You’ll study the most recent developmental theories and research findings.
 And you’ll learn to apply various diagnostic and research tools in the clinical field and developmental research.
 This will make you well-prepared to work as a psychologist or researcher in mental health or educational institutions.

-Meet Avery: the student ambassador for the specialisation Developmental Psychology.
+Meet Alexis: the student ambassador for the specialisation Developmental Psychology.

 On her Instagram account she shares her study experiences, moments of her life in Maastricht, and much more.
 Follow her to get a sneak peak of your possible future!

-If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Avery through her Instagram page or via webchat; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.
+If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Alexis through her Instagram page; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.

 Avery’s extra mile in health: “Put theory into practice by becoming a school psychologist and helping kids of all ages to develop healthily throughout their time at school.”